Orifha-Joan/Ethernet-Switching/README.md

 # Ethernet-Switching
 Understanding the functionality of a switch and its importance to modern day Networking.
+<p>Switch as a layer two device and switch as a layer 3 device</p>
+ARP.
-Switch as a layer two device and switch as a layer 3 device ARP how the switch MAC address table are formed and why they are important.
+how the switch MAC address table are formed and why they are important.